Introduction

 batteries or electronic devices.
 A printed book is currently available

-to almost everybody
+to everybody

-and at present it is
+bushwalking) and at present it is

 the best version to produce for bushwalking use.
 If you want to carry